-1 st September Please inform the CertAVP office if you are intending on submitting work in October 1 st October Case diaries and synopsis to be submitted and accompanying this should be a separate document with the choices of 5 cases you wishes to expand on.
-16 th November You will be notified of your case diary and synopsis results.
-If successful, you will be notified of which 2 cases are to be written as case reports 15 th January You are given the opportunity to have one case report per discipline reviewed prior to marking (therefore only one for all Surgery modules).
-Please submit your report by this date if you haven't already had a review.
-22 nd February Case report feedback returned to you 1 st April Two case reports to be submitted 15 th June Vou will be notified of your ages report regults 15" June You will be notified of your case report results Early July Written examination to be held (date to be confirmed) Early September You will be notified of your exam result and module pass
+Late August 'Student check in' - online Teams call with the CertAVP team and other students 1 st October Case diary, synopsis and case selection to be uploaded for marking 16 th November You will be notified of your case diary and synopsis results.
+If successful, you will be notified of which 2 cases are to be written as case reports.
+15 th January You have the opportunity to receive formative feedback on one case report per discipline (therefore only one for all Surgery modules).
+Submit your report by this date if you haven't already had a review.
+22 nd February Case report feedback returned to you Late February 'Student check in' - online Teams call with the CertAVP team and other students 1 st April Two case reports to be submitted for marking 15 th June You will be notified of your case report results 15 th July Reflective essay to be submitted Early September You will be notified of your essay result and module pass